TNL-Project/TNL/Documentation/UsersGuide/NDArrays/ug_NDArrays.md

 For these reasons, we developed several data structures which allow to configure the indexing of multidimensional data and thus optimize the data structure for given algorithm and hardware architecture.
-This tutorial walks through the options available in TNL.
+This chapter walks through the options available in TNL.

 ## Dynamic N-dimensional array